 Text copied to clipboard!

-• Provide education and counseling to students, parents, and school staff about hearing loss.
+• Provide counseling and education to students, families, and staff about hearing health.

-• Maintain accurate and up-to-date records of student assessments and treatments.
+• Maintain accurate records and documentation of assessments and interventions.

-• Monitor and manage student progress and adjust treatment plans as necessary.
+• Monitor student progress and adjust interventions as needed.

-• Ensure compliance with all relevant laws and regulations.
+• Ensure compliance with federal and state regulations regarding special education.

 Requirements